 Crab Cake Inspiration

 As we were perusing the isles of our local grocery store, I spotted it.
 Something unexpected and something that got my brain juices flowing.
 A box of Red Lobster Cheddar Bay Biscuit mix.

 If you’re a fan of Red Lobster, then I’m sure you salivate at the mere mention of these golden tasty beauties.
 I had already been craving crab legs so I got the bright idea to make carb cakes using the biscuit mix.

 Mac and Cheese Inspiration

 And then I thought, what would Shaggy and Scooby Doo?
 Something really funky right?
-What if I combined a creamy mac and cheese mixture into the crab cakes?
+What if I combined a creamy mac and cheese mixture to create an ultimate crab cake meal?